Entrepreneurship Can Make You More Employable

 There are other startup related points I could make here, like joining an existing startup as a “volunteer” for a time, just to learn more about what is required.
 Also, in most geographies, there are organizations springing up, and university workshops, to mentor people out of work and contemplating a startup.
 Get some help from them if you need it.

 Just remember that problems are really just opportunities in disguise.
-Don’t miss out on what may be the best opportunity you will have in your lifetime for a new career.
-Start up now.
+Don’t miss out on what may be the best opportunity you will have in your life for a new career.
+Start something now!